 IAWA Selects 2017 Aviation Industry Woman of Excellence Award, Recipient: Joan Sullivan Garrett

 The International Aviation Womens Association (IAWA) is pleased to announce the recipient of the 2017 IAWA Aviation Industry Woman of Excellence Award as Joan Sullivan Garrett.
-This award recognizes women who are leaders in the field of aviation, have demonstrated a commitment to the advancement of women in the industry and are respected as team players by men and women alike.
-As a woman who epitomizes these attributes, IAWA is honored to recognize Joan Sullivan Garrett as the sixth recipient of this award.
+This award recognises women who are leaders in the field of aviation, have demonstrated a commitment to the advancement of women in the industry and are respected as team players by men and women alike.
+As a woman who epitomises these attributes, IAWA is honoured to recognise Joan Sullivan Garrett as the sixth recipient of this award.

 Sullivan Garrett has demonstrated an unwavering commitment to the advancement of women in the aviation industry and to IAWA.
 Garrett has served in a leadership capacity as a Board member.
 "Joan Sullivan Garrett has long been recognized as an effective industry leader and a driving force for change," said IAWA President Lisa Piccione.
 "Joan's work as an IAWA Board member and as a global business leader has opened doors for countless women in the industry."
 Piccione added that "Joan has been and continues to be a mentor to women around the world.
 She is someone who leads by example, is truly a role model -- and a Woman of Excellence!"